ome/ngff/rfc/3/index.md

 ## Proposal

-This document proposes removing any restrictions on the number of dimensions stored in NGFF arrays.
+This document proposes removing any restrictions on the number of dimensions stored in OME-Zarr arrays.
 Additionally, it removes restrictions on the names and types of included dimensions.

 To maximise compatibility with existing software, this proposal recommends that images with 2-3 spatial dimensions SHOULD name them from the subset of "zyx" and that they SHOULD have type "space".
 Similarly, if a dataset contains a single time dimension, it SHOULD have name "t" and type "time".

-After this specification change, tools may encounter NGFF files that don't match the earlier expectations of containing a subset of the TCZYX axes.
+After this specification change, tools may encounter OME-Zarr files that don't match the earlier expectations of containing a subset of the TCZYX axes.
 This proposal is agnostic as to what to do in those situations, and indeed the appropriate action depends on the tool, but some suggestions include: